Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Jaguars stats and trends

-- So far this year Jacksonville has one win against the spread.

-- The Jaguars have covered the spread once this season when underdogs by 2.5 points or more (in four chances).
+- The Jaguars have been underdogs by 3 points or more four times this year and covered the spread once.

-- Jacksonville's games this season have gone over the total in two out of five opportunities (40%).
+- Jacksonville's games this year have hit the over on two of five set point totals (40%).

 - The Jaguars have turned the ball over five more times (11 total) than the Dolphins have forced a turnover (6) this season.